-102.3 KRMG is Tulsa’s official weather station and we know that any time of the year weather can be dangerous, and even deadly.
+102.3 KRMG is Tulsa’s severe weather station and we know that any time of the year weather can be dangerous.
 That’s why we’ve compiled this list of what we think are some great tips on how to keep you and your family safe when the skies turn gray.

 In Oklahoma, it's not a matter of if we will have severe weather; it's a matter of when.

 We can't escape the weather, but we can prepare for it if we know what is coming.

 Each day in the United States over 210 million weather observations are processed and used to create weather forecasts.

 Meteorologists in the 126 National Weather Service local offices combine these large scale forecasts with local observations and their knowledge of local weather patterns to make a forecast for their specific region.

 Always keep a battery powered radio in your emergency kit so you can stay up to date with the latest hazard, watches and warnings by tuning in to 102.3 KRMG.

 Severe Thunderstorm Watch - Severe thunderstorms are possible in and near the watch area.
 Stay informed and be ready to act if a severe thunderstorm warning is issued.

 Severe Thunderstorm Warning - Severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property.